CardDeckProgramming/TheMainIngredient/README.md

 Run in /frontend to compile files for backend/dist folder: ng build --prod Copy contents into backend/dist folder (Make sure to clear both frontend & backend /dist folders before adding new files into backend/dist folder)

+# Screen for linux commandline

+screen -list

+   Displays the available screens

+screen -S TheMainIngredient

+   Will create a screen with the name "TheMainIngredient"

+screen -R

+   Will display available screens if no input provided Can use screen -R TheMainIngredient to go back to the screen

+CTRL + A + D

+   Let's the user leave the screen.